 The prevailing poverty situation points to the areas and gaps that the MPRS has to direct its focus in terms of policy and programme implementation.
 This information is also to serve as the basis for monitoring the progress in the implementation of the MPRS.
-It is evident that a large proportion of the people in Malawi are living in poverty and most peoples basic needs at household and community levels have not been addressed in the past.
+It is evident that a large proportion of the people in Malawi are living in poverty and most people's basic needs at household and community levels have not been addressed in the past.

 Most of the poor are concentrated in the rural areas where there are limited economic activities.
-Rural development would therefore form the core of programme implementation with the aim of increasing people's cash incomes and access to basic services.
-Pro-poor economic growth strategies are outlined in Pillar 1 of the MPRSP and ensure that that the poor both participate and benefit from growth.
+Rural development would therefore form the core of program implementation with the aim of increasing people's cash incomes and access to basic services.

 The poor socio-economic indicators point to the need to improve access and delivery of social services and therefore increase and improve human development.
-There are implementation gaps in the quality and access to health services both in terms of prevention and treatment of diseases.
+There are implementation gaps in the quality and access to health services both in terms of preventative and treatment of diseases.
 Improving the quality and access to education is a pre-requisite to developing the country's appropriate skills and knowledge.
-Social service delivery is treated under human capital development strategies in Pillar 2 of the MPRSP.

 Food security is a serious threat to better life and this often translates into problems of malnutrition.
-Food security is very dependent on size of land, education, available factors of production and a person's income purchasing power.
-The stability or erosion of purchasing power of incomes also has strong linkages on the macroeconomic stability of the economy.
-Chapters 3 and 5 of the MPRSP relate macroeconomic framework issues to poverty and indicate how unsustainable deficits lead into inflationary pressures, which adversely harm the poor.
+Food security is very dependent on size of land, available factors of production and a person's purchasing power.
+The stability or erosion of purchasing also has strong linkages on the macroeconomic stability of the economy.

-There are some core poor, who may or may not be in a position to take advantage of any economic opportunities that arise.
-They will therefore require deliberate redistribution programmes under safety nets.
-Pillar 3 on safety nets outlines various strategies aimed at meeting the needs of the vulnerable people at the same time assisting the transient poor to be self-supporting after the programme.
+Consideration also needs to be given to the core poor who may not be in a position to take advantage of any economic opportunities that arise.
+These will therefore require deliberate redistribution programs under the safety nets.